aldwen/gitdida/docs/trace.md

 先要建立项目框架

 ## 2023-12-20 19:33:38
-TODO: github remote: Support for password authentication was removed on August 13, 2021.
+Done: github remote: Support for password authentication was removed on August 13, 2021.

 remote: Please see https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls for information on currently recommended modes of authentication.